-- Activities and attraction that are specific to Kona.
-Think of Kona coffee tours, farmers markets and the local brewhouse.
+- Activities and attractions that are specific to the Kona region.

 Activities and Attractions in Kona